official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-1-1.md

 to investigate the scope and extent of the programme to arrive at a complete picture of it.”

-118 UN Security Council, 4 September 1996, ‘Press Briefing by Executive Chairman of Special Commission’ (19960904).
+[^118]: UN Security Council, 4 September 1996, ‘Press Briefing by Executive Chairman of Special
-119 UN Security Council, 11 October 1996, ‘Report of the Secretary-General on the activities of the Special Commission established by the Secretary-General pursuant to paragraph 9 (b) (i) of resolution 687 (1991)’ (S/1996/848).
+[^119]: UN Security Council, 11 October 1996, ‘Report of the Secretary-General on the activities of the Special
-120 UN Security Council, 11 October 1996, ‘Report of the Secretary-General on the activities of the Special Commission established by the Secretary-General pursuant to paragraph 9 (b) (i) of resolution 687 (1991)’ (S/1996/848).
+[^120]: UN Security Council, 11 October 1996, ‘Report of the Secretary-General on the activities of the Special

 69